rojoambinina/cryptocopier/README.md

 ## pip install beautifulsoup4 requests

-Then you just have to go to the folder where the files are, choose the cryptocurrency you want to save, and type its name:
+Then you just have to go to the folder where the files are, choose the cryptocurrency you want to save, and type its name as the following commands:

 py ltccopier.py